EricZhu718/UR5-Robotics-Lab/README.md

 - There's an inverse kinematics solver built into the robot that is both faster and accurate.
 To call it, simply say ``self.robot.movel``
 - Alteratively, pybullet has a built-in inverse kinematics solver as well
 - Mara and I trained an RL for reach task at one point, but the coordinates didn't line up perfectly when we translated the arm from simulation to the real world.
 If you want to play with it, the simulation code for the pybullet reach task is ``Ur5RLTrainingFromDesktop/UrTrainingEnvSimulation.py``.
 I believe my simulation code for the clamp task was lost when my laptop died.
+- Additionally, there is a trained version of the reach task in ``Ur5RLTrainingFromDesktop/rl_model_2000000_steps.zip``.
+Again, this will not work perfectly in the real life robot because the coordinate systems are slightly off.

 ### 7. Gripper
 - I never figured out how to open and close the gripper.
 I think the reason is that the gripper is it's own seperate device.